DakshinD/cloudsim_eec/README.md

 ## Running Individual Testcases

 Each algorithm is implemented in its respective Scheduler.cpp file.
-To run an individual algorithm, checkout to the specific branch: `greedy`, `e-eco`, `mbfd`, and `experimental`.
+To run an individual algorithm, checkout to the specific branch: `greedy`, `e-eco`, `dvfs`, and `experimental`.

 ```bash
 ./simulator <filepath>.md